Vickie Lynn Belk

-The 40th Anniversary of the Vickie Lynn Belk Scholarship was celebrated on Saturday, June 11, 2022, at Oakland Baptist Church.
+On June 11, 2022, the 40th Anniversary of the Vickie Lynn Belk Scholarship was celebrated.
 Approximately 15 former recipients attended the event, and several addressed the audience and expressed the significance of receiving the Vickie Belk Scholarship.

 Nya Bradshaw was the sole recipient for 2022.
 She was awarded a $5,000.00 scholarship.

 To view pictures taken by Griffin Vision Media, click link: https://vicki-belk-scholarsh.griffinvisionmedia.com/